College vs. University: Major Differences & Global Usage

 • Neither my mother nor my father went to university.

-• She was a professor of physics at the University of Chicago.
+• She taught physics at the University of Chicago.

 Main Differences between College and University